The Orange Order

 The infant Orange Order strategically identified itself with the Dutch-born Protestant William Prince of Orange (who was much respected in Protestant Ireland).
 This certainly made the Order more appealing to most Protestants.
 The Orange Order was set up to commemorate William’s 17th century victory over the Roman Catholic King James, who was ruling the British Isles with tyranny and injustice.
 William became King of England, Scotland, and Ireland in the Glorious Revolution of 1688.
 James fled to Ireland with his defeated army after being dethroned.
 King William followed him over and confronted him at the River Boyne, Drogheda in 1690.
 James and his Catholic followers were roundly defeated and many fled to France for safety.

-This victory is remembered with great affection by most Protestant that are not members of the Orange Order as it was a victory that secured civil and religious freedom for Protestants (and all citizens) throughout the British Isles.
+This victory is remembered with great affection by most Protestants that are not members of the Orange Order, as it was the pivotal victory that secured civil and religious freedom for Protestants (and all citizens) throughout the British Isles.
 Since King James’ malevolent reign it has been forbidden for another Roman Catholic to be head of state of the United Kingdom.

 Whilst Orangemen often boast that the strength of the Order is around 100,000 members in Ireland, the reality is, this figure grossly exaggerates the Orange Order’s size.
 The Orange Institution has even recently been forced to admit, its membership had collapsed to 35,700 by 2006.
 This is in marked contrast to the 93,447 Orangemen it claimed in 1968.
 Senior member of the Orange Order, member of the Grand Orange Lodge of Ireland Order for more than 25 years, and convenor of its Education Committee for many years, Rev. Brian Kennaway claims the fall is steeper.
 He suggests it had shrunken to around 30,000 by 2006 in his book The Orange Order: A Tradition Betrayed.
 The Orange Order is definitely in terminal decline.